ICC prosecutor happy for Libya to try Gaddafi son

 While Saif al-Islam has not been charged in Libya yet, he would likely face multiple charges of murder over deaths that occurred during this year's revolution alone.
 The harshest sentence the ICC can impose is life in prison.

-The provisional government, which was announced Tuesday evening, faces a vast task in guiding the country toward democracy, with elections to a constituent assembly due in the middle of next year.
+The provisional government, which was announced on Tuesday evening, faces a vast task in guiding the country towards democracy, with elections to a constituent assembly due in the middle of next year.

 Moreno-Ocampo said he understood the importance of holding Saif al-Islam's trial in Libya as the country emerges from Gaddafi's long rule and the bloodshed involved in ending it.